nirek13/AGEile/README.md

 AGEile's main challenge is senior adoption, a historically less responsive demographic to new technology.
 Fortunately, while searching for feedback, all 8 physiotherapists I demonstrated AGEile to expressed interest in launching pilot programs once the technology is finalized, helping introduce it into local senior homes.

 Smartphone adoption grew by 11% from 2018 to 2021, signaling a growing market.
 AGEile's automated, user-friendly interface reduces technological barriers, increasing accessibility.

-## Potential Use of Cash Award

-If awarded a cash prize, I would use the funds to:
-- Cover cloud computing and storage costs
-- Purchase an Apple Developer License
-- Invest in machine learning compute resources
-- Kickstart pilot programs at local short-term care homes
-- Purchase prototyping tools like 3D printers and soldering irons